marnequigg/GWAS_tails/README.md

 # Attempt 1: 369 samples (started 7/27/2026)
 For my first GWAS attempt, I am going to run it on the 369 individuals that we have both genotype and phenotype data on.
 This includes greenish and whiteish ash, and both sexes.
 I am putting all of the associated script in a parent folder called **attempt1_7-27-2026**.

+  1) First, I moved the files with the slurm script *00.move_files.sh*.

 <details>
    <summary>Script</summary>